 Ruth’s Famous Mile High Biscuits

 Ruth’s Diner is most famous for their Mile High Biscuits.
 They are tall, fluffy, and perfectly delicious.
 Not like typical Southern biscuits which are a bit more flaky.
-This biscuit is more fluffy than flaky, but rank high on the scale in the taste, and of course, the nostalgia category!
+This biscuit is more fluffy than flaky, but ranks high on the scale for taste, and of course, the nostalgia category!
 When I first tried Ruth’s famous biscuits, I knew I had to have the recipe and make them at home.

 This is not a copycat recipe- this is THE recipe used at Ruth’s Diner.
 Well, the original recipe perfected a bit!
 After years of making this biscuit, (this recipe was originally posted in 2012 on ABK) I found it needed a little more leavening so I added baking soda and I’ve always used butter instead of the margarine Ruth’s original recipe calls for.
 The original recipe from Ruth’s also calls for cutting the biscuits into circles and baking with no mention of using a pan with sides and baking close together, which is essential for a high rise and the square look of biscuits at Ruth’s Diner!